Professionals working

 Dentist (Specialists)Community Dentistry, Maxillo and Oral Pathology, Maxillo Facial and Oral Surgery, Oral Medicine and Periodontics, Prosthodontics.

-Medical Practitioner (Specialists)Anaesthesiology, Cardiothoracic Surgery, Clinical Pharmacology, Public Health, Dermatology, Diagnostic Radiology, Emergency Medicine, Medicine, Neurology, Neurosurgery, Obstetrics and Gynaecology, Ophthalmology, Orthopaedics, Otorhinolaryngology, Paediatrics, Pathology (Anatomical, Chemical, Clinical, Forensic, Haematological, Microbiological, Virological), Plastic and Reconstructive Surgery, Psychiatry, Radiation Oncology, Surgery, Urology, Biomedical Engineer.
+Medical Practitioner (Specialists)Anaesthesiology, Cardiothoracic Surgery, Clinical Pharmacology, Public Health, Dermatology, Diagnostic Radiology, Emergency Medicine, Medicine, Neurology, Neurosurgery, Obstetrics and Gynaecology, Ophthalmology, Orthopaedics, Otorhinolaryngology, Paediatrics, Pathology, Plastic Surgery, Psychiatry, Radiation Oncology, Surgery, Urology, Biomedical Engineer.

 6. Education & Academic Research